wp-plugins/sirv/readme.txt

 = Multiple users =

-All users in your WordPress admin can view and embed images once you've installed the Sirv WordPress plugin.
+All users in your WordPress admin will be able to view and embed your Sirv images.

 To also give users access to your account on my.sirv.com, go to the [add users](https://my.sirv.com/#/account/users) section of your Sirv control panel.